Why I Switched My Web Designer Client Portal Away from Notion

 Basecamp actually surprised me!
 I had written it off as absurdly expensive because that's always been the rumor, but they now offer a free plan and a more reasonable $15/month plan, which is a total steal compared to their next plan up at around $299/MONTH.

-Verdict: For a web designer managing intricate project timelines, possibly multiple projects happening or being booked at the same time, and managing revisions, file sharing, communication –etc between them all, Basecamp's limitations felt glaring.
-Like, the creators just skimmed a project management 101 book... but didn’t read the advanced chapters.
+Verdict: For a web designer managing intricate project timelines, possibly multiple projects happening or being booked at the same time, and managing revisions, file sharing, communication –etc between them all, Basecamp's task management limitations felt glaring.
+Like, the creators just skimmed a task management 101 book... but didn’t read the advanced chapters.
 For $15/mo, it's not a bad solution if you WANT simplicity in your task management & like their other features, but I'd never pay more than that for it.

 Bonsai*: